 It varies but a regular season consists of about 20 games.
 Teams enter at least one weekend tournament which can be 3-4 games.
 Additional tournaments may be entered as the team sees fit.

 Teams are formed of players that live in and/or attend school in Lakewood.
-However, each team can carry up to 2 players that are not residents and don't attend school in Lakewood.
+However, each team can carry up to 2 players that are not residents and don't attend school in Lakewood depending on the league rules.
 Kids that attend a Lakewood public school or any private school based in Lakewood are considered residents.

 The season schedules are generally completed and final by March 15th of each year.
 The season runs from April through mid-July.